Women’s Day and the power of the feminine

-I’m at Aurovalley Ashram in India writing this, and I asked Swami Brahmdev, the founder and spiritual teacher, about Shakti and the oppression of women.
+I wrote this at Aurovalley Ashram in India, and I asked Swami Brahmdev, the founder and spiritual teacher, about Shakti and the oppression of women.
 He said that women need to recognize who they are, they need to feel the truth of their being, to become powerful.

 But this is not just about women and men.
 Men also need to be able to feel their feminine side, to allow their feelings to flow, to be able to be gentle, sensitive and flexible as well.
 To be whole.

 In my own life I have been on a long journey to wholeness.
 The sexist family and society I grew up in did not encourage me to feel confident or strong.
 Ironically, it is because I have experienced a lot of trauma, loss, and loneliness in my life that I have slowly found a source of strength and Shakti energy within.

 Regular readers know that I initially journeyed to India more than 10 years ago in search of healing and recovery from loss and trauma.
 It really has been a long journey, especially recovering from the grief of suddenly losing my Mother and feeling alone and vulnerable in the world.
 More recently, I have been trying to heal from a thyroid condition (Hashimoto’s Thyroiditis) that left me fatigued, heavy, and foggy for several years.
 I am convinced I developed this condition from getting hit with so many emotional blows.